lloyd/lloyd.io/posts/2011-06-13-simple-site-publishing-with-git.md

-title: Simple Site Publishing With Git
+title: Simple Site Publishing with Git

 This post provides a tiny recipe for small scale site deployment with git.
 If you have a small, mostly static website that you develop using